tytydraco/yessleep/out/I_dont_remember_the_birth_of_my_son.md

 "What?!"

 "Clara had a miscarriage.
-He died before he could be conceived.
+He died before he was born.
 In the womb.
 Right before he was due.
 You were devastated.
 But Clara...
 She was gone.
 Lost.
 The poor thing.
 Grief would not even come close to describing it, the poor thing.
 This was one year ago, dear."

 Silence.
 Silence for what was likely no more than five seconds, but felt like an eternity.
 Daryl was never born.